-The Share Option Plan provides that the number of Subordinate Voting Shares available for issuance upon exercise of options (including Options, options granted under the Legacy Share Option Plan, options granted under the Legacy CEO Share Option Plan ("CEO Options") and options granted under the Director Share Option Plan ("Director Options")) will not exceed 15% of the Company's issued and outstanding Shares from time to time.
-If, for any reason, any Options or CEO Options terminate prior to their exercise in full or are exercised or cancelled, the Subordinate Voting Shares subject to such Options or CEO Options will again become available for issuance under the Share Option Plan.
+The Share Option Plan provides that the number of subordinate voting shares available for issuance upon exercise of options (including Options, options granted under the Legacy Share Option Plan (as defined below), options granted under the Legacy CEO Share Option Plan (as defined below) ("CEO Options") and options granted under the Director Share Option Plan (as defined below) ("Director Options") (collectively, the "Option Plans") will not exceed 15% of the Company's issued and outstanding subordinate voting shares from time to time.
+If, for any reason, any Options or CEO Options or CEO Options or CEO Options or CEO Options, as the case may be, will again become available for issuance under the Share Option Plan.
 As a result, the Share Option Plan is considered an "evergreen" plan.
-Accordingly, pursuant to the rules of the TSX, the Share Option Plan will be subject to approval by security holders other than insiders eligible to participate in the Share Option Plan every three years.
+Accordingly, pursuant to the rules of the TSX, the Share Option Plan will be subject to approval by securityholders other than insiders eligible to participate in the Share Option Plan, every three years.
 The Share Option Plan is not subject to any insider or other participation limits.

-As at March 24, 2016, 329,490 Options were outstanding under the Share Option Plan, representing approximately 0.67% of the Company's issued and outstanding Shares.
-As at March 24, 2016, an aggregate of 329,490 Options, 1,041,700 options granted under the Legacy Share Option Plan, 3,494,624 CEO Options and nil Director Options were outstanding, together representing approximately 9.90% of the Company's issued and outstanding Shares as at that date.
+As at March 24, 2017, 4,267,157 options were outstanding under the Option Plans, representing approximately 7.11% of the Company's issued and outstanding subordinate voting shares.
+The total number of options outstanding represents an aggregate of 866,198 Options, 981,604 options granted under the Legacy Share Option Plan, 2,419,355 CEO Options granted under the Legacy CEO Share Option Plan and nil Director Options granted under the Director Share Option Plan.